scc23/chord-dht/README.md

 # chord-dht
-implementation of a basic Chord DHT
+Implementation of a basic Chord DHT